 Most people have optimized their site in one way or another, but have you ever done anything specifically for your mobile visitors?

-In 2017, more traffic came from mobile than desktop, and that number is only going to grow.
+These days, more traffic comes from mobile than desktop, and that number is only going to grow.
 People are using their devices more and more, and they demand that you make it easy for them to access your site.

 Many sites are not optimized for mobile beyond a simple responsive theme.
 Moving your site layout around for small screens is not enough to engage and convert your mobile visitors.
 You have to make sure your mobile site is fast, easy to use, and designed specifically for small screens.